 First appointed to Boeing’s Executive Council in 2014, he most recently served as president of Embraer Partnership and Group Operations.
 He was responsible for the planned strategic partnership’s execution, financial performance, synergies and growth, leading the associated business and integration teams, before terminating the partnership in April 2020.
 Before that he served as president of Boeing International, the Executive Council’s functional leader for non-U.S. corporate operations and strategy, overseeing 18 regional offices in key global markets.
 His responsibilities included growth and productivity initiatives, new business and market development, government affairs, ESG, industrial partnerships and functional support for business units’ operations.

 Previously, Allen served as president of Boeing Capital Corporation, with financial performance responsibility for Boeing’s wholly-owned subsidiary that arranges, structures and provides financing for Boeing’s commercial airplane, space and defense products.
 Prior to Boeing Capital, Allen served as vice president of Boeing International and president of Boeing China, responsible for leading the company’s business in China from its Beijing headquarters.

-Before that, Allen served as Boeing’s vice president for Global Law Affairs and general counsel to Boeing International, leading the company’s international legal practice group from its inception, with responsibilities for Boeing’s international operations’ legal issues, cross-border trade regulation matters, and international legal policy matters including the U.S.-EC WTO dispute on aircraft subsidies.
+Allen earlier served as Boeing vice president for Global Law Affairs and general counsel to Boeing International, leading the company’s international legal practice group from its inception.
+He was responsible for international operations’ legal issues, cross-border trade regulation matters, and international legal policy matters including the United States–European Union World Trade Organization dispute on aircraft subsidies.

 Allen is married and has four children.